MicrosoftDocs/cpp-docs/docs/mfc/reference/cdoctemplate-class.md

 ```

 ### Parameters
- [in] *lpszPathName*
+*lpszPathName*<br/>
- Pointer to the path of the file that contains the document to be opened.
+[in] Pointer to the path of the file that contains the document to be opened.

- [in] *bAddToMRU*
+*bAddToMRU*<br/>
- TRUE indicates the document is one of the most recent files; FALSE indicates the document is not one of the most recent files.
+[in] TRUE indicates the document is one of the most recent files; FALSE indicates the document is not one of the most recent files.

 ### Return Value
  A pointer to the document whose file is named by *lpszPathName*; NULL if unsuccessful.